Raunak-Sarmacharya/kcn-seniors-docs/docs/blog-management/blog-system-overview.md

 ---

-*This documentation is part of the comprehensive KCN Seniors WordPress Website Documentation System.
+*This documentation is part of the comprehensive WordPress Website Documentation System.
 For additional support or questions about the blog system, please refer to the [Emergency Contacts & Support](/docs/getting-started/welcome) guide.*